thetisproject/thetis/examples/headland_inversion/README.md

 ## Inversion run

 The inversion problem is currently run from a `Makefile`.
-User arguments are specified here i.e. mapping to use, number of cores, and then the Makefile runs the scripts with the inputs provided.
+User arguments are specified here i.e. mapping to use, number of threads, and then the Makefile runs the scripts with the inputs provided.

 The solver object is set up using `construct_solver` and then initial values for each field (in this case we only optimise for bed friction) are specified.
-The station manager, `StationObservationManager` , is then instantiated, which contains the field we are optimising for and the data itself.
-As we are optimising for the velocity, we cannot use the `load_scalar_observation_data` that is used in the channel inversion example.
-Instead, we must register this data ourselves with `register_observation_data`.
+The station manager, `StationObservationManager`, is then instantiated, which contains the field we are optimising for and the data itself.
+We register the synthetic ground truth data with `register_observation_data`.
 The `StationObservationManager` can interpolate the observation time series to the model time and also stores the time series data on disk.

 We can then set up the inversion manager, `InversionManager`, again from the inversion tools of Thetis.
 The station manager is the first argument and the two key other arguments are the penalty parameters and cost scaling.
 We will use